toybreaker/jeancouteau/_articles/upcoming-ramadan-upholding-tolerance.md

 Previously supportively intermingled, they are now separating because Hindu-hood and Islam-hood are construed as identity markers more important than their heretofore shared Balinese-hood.

-The Hindu-Balinese do experience their own revivalism and crystallization of ethno-religious identity, rooted not so much in a reinterpretation of the holy Hindu scriptures than as a reaction against socio-economic and cultural changes, topped by a tourism-induced idealization of “tradition”.
+The Hindu-Balinese do experience their own revivalism and crystallisation of ethno-religious identity, rooted not so much in a reinterpretation of the holy Hindu scriptures than as a reaction against socio-economic and cultural changes, topped by a tourism-induced idealisation of “tradition”.

 Ethno-centrism is becoming increasingly more visible, and little is being done to counter it.

-What took place in the writer’s village Abian Gombal a couple of years ago illustrates the complexity of the issue.
+What took place in the writer’s village _Abian Gombal_ a couple of years ago illustrates the complexity of the issue.
 The village has a small Muslim minority, most of whose members work at a local agricultural company.

 They had a small, unregistered prayer room within the premises of the factory.

 One day, while bathing there, the young child of one of the workers was swept away by non-Balinese outsider, there was nothing extraordinary in this handling.

-But to Hindu and Muslim revivalists alike, it provided the ground for a conﬂict: to the local villagers, the fact of keeping a corpse in other than a place attributed to the rites of death (cemetery and family compound) brought impurity to the village – which could in turn cause other woes like accidents or illness.
+But to Hindu and Muslim revivalists alike, it provided the ground for a conflict: to the local villagers, the fact of keeping a corpse in other than a place attributed to the rites of death (cemetery and family compound) brought impurity to the village – which could in turn cause other woes like accidents or illness.

-Therefore the village had to be cleansed by a Rsi Gana exorcism.
+Therefore the village had to be cleansed by a _Rsi Gana_ exorcism.
 But who should pay for it?
 Apparently the locals, those who had, albeit unwittingly, caused this “impurity” to occur: the Muslims.

 The Muslims, however, would not agree to pay, because it would violate the Sharia prohibition to participate in non-Muslim rites.